Nexcv-dev/AI-CV-Builder/Free CV Builder/docs/PDF_RENDERING.md

 - Returns an API Gateway compatible base64 PDF response.

 Warmup events can send `{ "warmup": true }`.

+## HTML-To-PDF Exporter

+The custom CV HTML exporter is intended for already-built CV layouts uploaded as `.html` or `.htm` files.
+The frontend validates the uploaded document before queueing:

+- The document must include a `<body>` and one `.page` wrapper.
+- CSS must be inline; external stylesheets, `@import`, scripts, remote images, and remote CSS assets are rejected.
+- `.page` should use A4 dimensions and internal padding, with no preview gutters or browser shadows.

+The preview toolbar can add a font override and header color override.
+These are sent as the job `css` field and are appended by both renderers:

+- Local fallback: `services/htmlPdfJobService.ts` injects `css` in `buildHtmlPdfDocument`.
+- Queue worker Lambda: `lambda-pdf-worker/src/handler.ts` injects `job.css` before Puppeteer renders the PDF.

+This means preview and generated PDF use the same override CSS.
+Fonts that are not available in the renderer environment may fall back to the configured stack, so prefer system-safe fonts for production smoke tests.

 ## Environment Variables